How to Deal with Unacceptable Patient Behavior

 What Types of Behavior Are Unacceptable?

-However, inappropriate patient behavior is not limited to these categories, and it can take a number of different forms.
-Though rude, threatening, or disrespectful behavior is never acceptable, it’s important to try to understand why a patient may be behaving in this way.
-Considering possible causes can help you to handle the situation appropriately.
-Taking the time to see things from your patient’s point of view may make it easier to diffuse their anger and treat them effectively.
+Considering possible causes can help you to handle the situation appropriately, and taking the time to see things from your patient's point of view may make it easier to diffuse their anger and treat them effectively.

 In some cases, patients and family members may become angry or frustrated if they've had to wait a long time for treatment, or if they feel that their concerns are not being taken seriously.
 In these instances, you may need to apologize for the wait or sit down with them to show that you're really listening to what they have to say.